 With these kits, pretty much anybody who can put together LEGOs can DIY the mini-split cover set.

-We hope you found this guide helpful, and best luck with installations.
+We hope you found this guide helpful, and best luck with the installations.